kay-liechtenstein/PassMedPlus/README.md

 I injected extension buttons to https://www.passmedicine.com/menu.php?revise=all only (i.e. you should load this specific URL).

 "Sync Progress" button allows your browser to read your past progress data.
 This is done by redirecting you to "Review Questions" section and read all problems you've solved in the past.
+Occasionally you may see sync process that never ends; if so just reload the page and it should work.

 Once synced, click on "Progress Tracker" button to access your full dashboard.